Skip to main content

 Location Things to Know

 Summer Chinook Salmon - Adult summer Chinook salmon arrive at the hatchery trap from mid-June through September.
-Enough adults are trapped and spawned to rear approximately one million summer Chinook smolts for release into the Pahsimeroi River each year.
+The facility goal is to trap and spawn enough adults to rear approximately one million summer Chinook smolts for release into the Pahsimeroi River each year.
 Fish are removed from the trap and placed into holding ponds where they are held all summer to await spawning.
-Spawning runs from late August to October 1.
+Adults are spawned starting in late August and ending in early October.

-Adult steelhead arrive at the lower hatchery trap from late February through mid-May.
+Adult steelhead arrive at the lower hatchery trap from late February through early-May.
 After being processed from the trap, the fish are transferred to holding ponds to await spawning.
-Spawning begins in late March and concludes around May 15.
-Many of the adult steelhead returning from the ocean each year are donated to Native American tribes, charities and food banks.
+Spawning begins in late March and concludes late April.
+Many of the spawned adult steelhead are donated to Native American tribes, charities and food banks.

 Eggs collected during spawning are incubated at the upper hatchery and eventually transferred to other facilities.
 Eggs for IPC production are shipped to Niagara Springs Hatchery in early May.
 In April of the following year, fish have reached smolt size (approximately 8 inches) and are hauled in tankers back to the lower hatchery where they are released into the Pahsimeroi River to begin their 800-mile migration to the Pacific Ocean.